Last updated on December 16, 2025

 Best Blue Commander Payoffs

 You also get incredible card draw and card selection.
-Cards like Treasure Cruise and Ancestral Vision give you raw card advantage while cantrips including Ponder and Brainstorm set up your future turns for perfect gameplay.
+Cards like Treasure Cruise and Ancestral Vision give you raw card advantage while blue cantrips including Ponder and Brainstorm set up your future turns for perfect gameplay.

 Is Mono-Blue Good in Commander?